emaubin/INTERCHANGE/README.md

 # INTERCHANGE

-NTERCHANGE for horIzoNtal TransfER CHAracterization in Non-assembled GEnome is pipeline for the detection of horizontal tranfer in non-assembled genomes by characterization of reads from conserved regions between 2 species.
+NTERCHANGE for horIzoNtal TransfER CHAracterization in Non-assembled GEnome is a pipeline for the detection of horizontal tranfers in non-assembled genomes by characterization of reads from conserved regions between 2 species.

 ## Table of Contents